Xavier-Jds/Centrifugal-Ring-Positioner/README.md

 ## Building pieces
 Except the rod, all the pieces are 3D-printed.
 The CAD files can be found in the folder _CAD_.
+**All the construction plans and the software are released under license CC BY-NC-SA 4.0 (for the purpose of this license academic and training usage are to be considered non-commercial)**

 ## Softwares
 The following softwares have been used for building and controlling the CRP.
 Alternatives can be used.